Table of Contents

 In a distributed denial of service (DDoS) attack, the same tactic is amplified with requests from numerous initiators.
 These attacks are not always bot-driven, but they are easy to automate.
 A lone attacker or group of attackers can write a single script, create duplicates and variations, and send near-infinite requests at relatively modest compute requirements.

 These attacks are among the fastest-growing across every industry in 2023.
-By some estimates, DDoS attacks were up 200% in the first half of 2023, specifically because of automation i.e. bots.
+By some estimates, DDoS attacks were up 200% in the first half of 2023, specifically because of automation i.e., bots.

-How to detect bot attacks
+How to detect and prevent bot attacks

 Stop identity-driven bot attacks with Descope